dij0s/PETAL/thesis/bachelor_thesis.typ

 Visual structure does not necessarily imply a logical flow of information.
 A document can look and feel organized but still lack a proper machine readable structure.
 In practice, it is neither realistic nor scalable to expect a human to manually extract all the key information needed for energy planning from such complex documents.
 Therefore, it becomes essential to delegate this task to the computer, enabling automated extraction and processing of documents.

 When data lacks clear structure, it becomes difficult to extract information using algorithms or systematic procedures.
-However, advances in #acrpl("MLLM") offer a solution as these models are designed to process and understand information presented in various modalities such as text, images, audio, and video.
+However, advances in #acrpl("MLLM") offer a solution as these models are designed to process and understand information presented in various modalities such as text, images, audio and video.
 Paired with existing methods that are able to extract raw text from these documents, it has become easier to extract precise information from visually organized and heterogeneous documents by understanding not only the way information is displayed but also its underlying semantic meaning.

 As such, a systematic approach is applied when extracting information from these documents:
 - Raw text is extracted from the documents on a per-page basis.